Pittsburgh Pinball League Rules updated August 2024

 2. Attendance and Tardiness

 The League Officers must set a complete schedule before league play begins.
-Dates will be decided upon; however, locations may change.
+Dates and locations will be decided upon; however, changes may be necessary and communicated.
 League players are encouraged to attend every week, but 100% attendance is not required.
 You can miss two weeks of the season without any penalty to your score (see the scoring section for details.)
+Players may play as many days each week that they would like.

 2.1 Start Time